 A two-time Grammy Award nominee, Mr. Neubauer has recorded on numerous labels, including Decca, Deutsche Grammophon, RCA Red Seal, and Sony Classical.
-He’s also been featured on television and radio programs such as CBS Sunday Morning and A Prairie Home Companion, respectively, and in magazines like The Strad, Strings, and People.
+He’s also been featured on television and radio programs such as CBS Sunday Morning and A Prairie Home Companion and in magazines like The Strad, Strings, and People.

-Paul Neubauer currently serves as artistic director of the Mostly Music series in New Jersey, a faculty member at The Juilliard School and Mannes School of Music in New York City, and a visiting professor at DePaul University in Chicago.
+Paul Neubauer currently serves as artistic director of the Mostly Music series in New Jersey, and he’s a faculty member at The Juilliard School and Mannes School of Music in New York City.